dennisXZX/web-developer-notes/Angular.md

 // the 'product' object might be fetched from an asynchronous call
 // so when the template tries to display the productName, the object might still be 'undefined'
 // the safe navigation operator only accesses the 'productName' property when the 'product' object is ready
+// another way to guard against 'undefined' is to use *ngIf directive
 <div class="panel-heading">
   {{ pageTitle + ': ' + product?.productName }}
 </div>